ajchili/sync/README.md

 		4. Load your media into sync and share your IP Address
 		5. Enjoy
 	* Client setup
-		* For client setup, specifying the amount of ram is not required

 		1. To prevent any communication issues, it is recommended to port forward and add sync to your firewall
 		2. Obtain the IP Address of the server you would like to connect to
 		3. Enjoy!